Introduction

 If you build content around every step in the buyer’s journey, you can help them as they move from awareness to decision, supporting the sales team and, hopefully, shortening the sales cycle.

-Training and development become increasingly important as marketing develops buyers’ personas, shares them with sales, and aligns content to the buyer’s journey.
+Training and development become increasingly important part of sales enablement best practices as marketing develops buyers’ personas, shares them with sales, and aligns content to the buyer’s journey.
 When sales knows what marketing is doing, and vice versa, efforts organically become more aligned.
 And a by-product of that alignment is information sharing.

 For example, sales might share what types of objections they’re receiving from the various personas, and marketing can more effectively integrate that feedback into content along the buyer’s journey.
 As a result, objections will be addressed before a lead hits the sales workflow.